-I have not known about Rainforest World Music Festival (RWMF) until one of my blogger fellows offered an opportunity to be invited to the event.
-I could say I am not a musical person, though I was curious to see how a 3d2n-world-music-festival was.
+I have not known about Rainforest World Music Festival (RWMF) until one of my fellow bloggers offered an opportunity to be invited to the event.
+I could say I am not a musical person, though I was curious to see how a 3d2n-world-music-festival is going on.

 Long story short, I went to the festival with less knowledge about the performers.
-What I was waiting for only Yoga sessions but unfortunately I missed them altogether.
+What I was waiting for only yoga sessions which unfortunately I missed them altogether.

 1. Reserve a place as soon as possible